mmore500/mmore500.github.io/blog_professional/_posts/2020-04-12-vim-gitgutter.md

 I felt that the the default `+` and `-` symbols don't efficiently show the spatial structure of the diffs they represented.
-I addressed this by using full-width underscore elements for the deletion diffs (where the deleted lines are just below) and a mirrored L shape for the deletion plus modification diffs (representing changes to the current line in addition to deletion below).
+I addressed this by using full-width underscore elements for the deletion diffs (where the deleted lines are just below) and a mirrored L shape for the deletion plus modification diffs (representing changes to the focal line in addition to deletion below).

 I also felt the diff symbols lacked visual weight necessary to make their color coding pop.
 I fixed this by prepending the diff symbols with a full-character box.